-A CFD instrument is the term that is used in CFD trading to explain the items available to trade.
-Plus500 have 20,000 instruments for you to choose to trade in.
+A CFD instrument is the term that is used to explain the items available to trade.
+Plus500 have over 2,000 instruments for you to choose to trade in.
 Plus500 offers CFD trading in Shares, Forex, Indices, Commodities and ETFs.
 Here is an idea of what is available for you through their platform.

 Plus500 offer a wide range of Commodities such as grain products, oil and gold.

 Plus500 cover Indices from a large selection of European countries as well as the US, Hong Kong markets